-If you run into issues, check out the Resources section below and don’t hesitate to ask questions. :) The goal of these steps is to make sure you have the basics of your development environment working.
+If you run into issues or have doubts, check out the Resources section below and don’t hesitate to ask questions. :) The goal of these steps is to make sure you have the basics of your development environment working.
 Once you do, we can get you started with working on an actual bug, yay!

 - Set up IRC.

-- Set up a Bugzilla account and a Mozillians profile.
+- Set up a Bugzilla account (and, if you like, a Mozillians profile).
 Please include your IRC nickname in both of these accounts so we can work with you more easily.
 For example, Eve Smith would set their Bugzilla name to “Eve Smith (:esmith)”, where esmith is their IRC nick.

 Getting the code, running tests¶

-Follow this tutorial to get a copy of Firefox source code and build it: http://areweeveryoneyet.org/onramp/desktop.html
+Follow this tutorial to get a copy of Firefox source code and build Firefox for Desktop.

 If you’re asked to run a ‘bootstrap’ script, choose the option “Firefox for Desktop Artifact Mode”.
 This significantly reduces the time it takes to build Firefox on your machine (from 30+ minutes to just 1-2 minutes).